-Being more efficient is always a top resolution in the new year.
-While setting yearly goals, most savvy business professionals are thinking about ways to be more productive in the coming year and developing strategies to control costs and streamline functions.
+While setting yearly goals, most savvy business professionals are thinking about ways to be more productive and developing strategies to control costs and streamline functions.

-Having transformational goals for your business is a great resolution — and one way to get more done in less time is by incorporating automation into your business processes.
+Having transformational goals for your business is a great desire — and one way to get more done in less time is by incorporating automation into your business processes.
+Keap, for example, can help automate numerous business tasks to save you time.

 There are many ways to incorporate automation tools into your business for increased efficiency and maximized profits.